Hilary Mantel: Literary career

 Her next book, The Giant, O'Brien (1998), is set in the 1780s, and is based on the true story of Charles Byrne (or O'Brien).
 He came to London to earn money by displaying himself as a freak.
 His bones hang today in the Museum of the Royal College of Surgeons.
 The novel treats O'Brien and his antagonist, the Scots surgeon John Hunter, less as characters in history than as mythic protagonists in a dark and violent fairytale, necessary casualties of the Age of Enlightenment.
 She adapted the book for BBC Radio 4, in a play starring Alex Norton (as Hunter) and Frances Tomelty.

 In 2003, Mantel published her memoir, Giving Up the Ghost, which won the MIND "Book of the Year" award.
 That same year she brought out a collection of short stories, Learning To Talk.
 All the stories deal with childhood and, taken together, the books show how the events of a life are mediated as fiction.
 Her 2005 novel, Beyond Black, was shortlisted for the Orange Prize and longlisted for the Booker Prize in 2005.
 Novelist Pat Barker said it was "the book that should actually have won the Booker".
 Set in the late 1990s and early 2000s, it features a professional medium, Alison Hart, whose calm and jolly exterior conceals grotesque psychic damage.
 She trails around with her a troupe of "fiends", who are invisible but always on the verge of becoming flesh.

 The long novel Wolf Hall, about Henry VIII's minister Thomas Cromwell, was published in 2009 to critical acclaim.
 The book won that year's Booker Prize and, upon winning the award, Mantel said, "I can tell you at this moment I am happily flying through the air".
 Judges voted three to two in favour of Wolf Hall for the prize.
 Mantel was presented with a trophy and a £50,000 cash prize during an evening ceremony at the Guildhall, London.
 The panel of judges, led by the broadcaster James Naughtie, described Wolf Hall as an "extraordinary piece of storytelling".
 Leading up to the award, the book was backed as the favourite by bookmakers and accounted for 45% of the sales of all the nominated books.
 It was the first favourite since 2002 to win the award.
 On receiving the prize, Mantel said that she would spend the prize money on "sex and drugs and rock' n' roll".

+The Culture Show programme on BBC Two broadcast a profile of Mantel on 17 September 2011.